-- High-tech agriculture

-- Value-added food products

-- Sustainable food production chain
+High-tech Value-added food Sustainable food agriculture products production chain

-During the entrepreneurial discovery process, the results of the SWOT analysis were interpreted through a Strategic orientation analysis where participants defined the future strategy orientation for each subarea.
+During the entrepreneurial discovery process, the results of the SWOT analysis were interpreted through a Strategic orientation analysis where participants defined the future strategy orientation for each sub-area.
 This highly informative assessment showed that the strategy for the sub-sector of high-tech agriculture and value-added food products should focus on the identified strengths so as to ensure that Serbia takes advantage of its opportunities.
 By contrast, the strategy for the sustainable food production chain should focus on the weaknesses that threaten the opportunities.